Color (hand-tinted) Views, page 1

 Most of the views illustrated here date from between 1855 and 1865.
 If you want more information on a particular view please email.
 Many later (curved mount) color views can be found on the pages to which they relate.
 No two views are ever exactly the same and we have illustrated some views with no difference except the personal taste of the colorists.

-Scans of these do not, sometimes, do justice to the actual view as details tinted on each image are intended to come together when viewed.
+Scans of these do not, sometimes, do justice to the actual view as individual details tinted on each image are intended to come together when viewed.
 This saved time when tinting as work did not have to be repeated on each view.
 It does make some look crude when freeviewing.
 We are always happy to take back any views that do not come up to expectations.

 Grading is a little more difficult on these as, not only were they photographed, but they were then tinted with watercolor paints which have sometimes flaked in places over the years.
 Any major flaking will be mentioned but expect the odd slight loss which is normal.
 I suppose the color on these would restore excellently with skill and the correct tints.